 There is no Geometry Directory, all external geometry information (orbit data, attitude data, etc.) can be found in the Mars Express SPICE data set.
-The SPICE data are released as seperate data sets and are necessary for the generation of higher data levels.
-All other files necessary for the generation of higher data levels are included in the software directory (cahper 3.7).
+The SPICE data are released as separate data sets and are necessary for the generation of higher data levels.

 SPICE kernels will not be available as separate release at the time of the first HRSC data release, unfortunately.
-The user of the HRSC data has to get the SPICE kernels from the ftp server at ESTEC ftp://gorilla.estec.esa.int/pub/projects/mex/data/spice/kernels/ or from the ftp mirror at NAIF ftp://naif.jpl.nasa.gov/pub/naif/MEX/kernels/
+The user of the HRSC data has to get the SPICE kernels from the ftp server at ESTEC ttp://ssols01.esac.esa.int/pub//data/SPICE/MEX/kernels/ or from the ftp mirror at NAIF ftp://naif.jpl.nasa.gov/pub/naif/MEX/kernels/